Requirements Coverage-Guided Minimization for Natural Language Test Cases: Problem Definition: Test Suite Minimization in Automotive Requirements Testing

 \subsection{Test Suite Minimization}

-Test suite minimization (TSM) aims to reduce the size of the test suite while ensuring important testing objectives such as requirement coverage, fault detection capability, and test case diversity~\cite{harrold1993methodology, von1999test}.
-Given that test suite diversity is reported to be positively correlated with fault detection capability~\cite{hemmati2013achieving}, minimizing similarity among test cases can enhance the fault detection capability of the minimized test suite.
-When applied properly, TSM can significantly reduce testing costs and time while minimizing its impact on system quality or compliance.
+Test suite minimization (TSM) aims to reduce the test suite size while ensuring key testing objectives, such as requirement coverage, fault-detection capability, and test-case diversity~\cite{harrold1993methodology, von1999test}.
+Given that test suite diversity is reported to be positively correlated with fault detection capability~\cite{hemmati2013achieving}, minimizing test case similarity can enhance the fault detection capability of the resulting test suite.
+When appropriately applied, TSM can significantly reduce testing costs and time while minimizing its impact on system quality or compliance.

 Let $\mathcal{R} = \{r_1, r_2, \dots, r_n\}$ be the set of system requirements for an automotive system, and let $\mathcal{T} = \{t_1, t_2, \dots, t_m\}$ be the corresponding test suite.
 Each test case $t_i \in \mathcal{T}$ covers a subset of requirements denoted by $Cover(t_i) \subseteq \mathcal{R}$.
-Note that in our dataset, each test case only covers one requirement, whereas each requirement can be covered by many test cases.
-This is because each test case is specifically designed to validate one scenario where the requirement is expected to hold.
-Moreover, covering all requirements is a must in automotive testing, to comply with functional safety standards~\cite{siegl2010model}, which is also strictly required by our industry partners.
+Note that in our dataset, each test case only covers one requirement, whereas many test cases can cover each requirement.
+This is because each test case is specifically designed to validate a scenario in which the requirement is expected to hold.
+Therefore, in our context, guaranteeing full requirement coverage requires at least as many test cases as requirements in the test suites.
+Moreover, covering all requirements is a must in automotive testing, to comply with functional safety standards~\cite{siegl2010model}, which are adhered to by our industry partner.
 Let $Sim(t_i, t_j): \mathcal{T} \times \mathcal{T} \rightarrow [0,1]$ denote the similarity between test cases $t_i$ and $t_j$.